iqm-finland/iqm-client/DEVELOPMENT.rst

  2. the latest commit should be tagged with the new version number,
  3. and a release should be created based on that tag.
 The last two steps are automated, so one needs to worry only about properly updating the CHANGELOG.
 It should be done along with the pull request which is introducing the main changes.
+The new version must be added on top of all existing versions and the title must be "Version MAJOR.MINOR", where MAJOR.MINOR represents the new version number.
+Please take a look at already existing versions and format the rest of your new CHANGELOG section similarly.
 Once the pull request is merged into main, a new tag and a release will be created automatically based on the latest version definition in the CHANGELOG.